imqueue/imqueue.com/tutorial/index.md

   repositories in that namespace.
 To do that go to "Settings" -> "Developer settings" -> "Personal auth token" and create one.
 - Go to [DockerHub](https://hub.docker.com/).
 Create an account or log-in existing.
-Go to "Organizations" tab and add an organisation which you will use as a namespace for publishing your app images.
+Go to "Organizations" tab and add a new organisation which you will use as a namespace for publishing your app images.

 So, let's start.
 Just run a command: